 Kathy Kasabula oversees the many services that support MIT’s Technology Childcare Centers (TCC) and works closely with MIT’s child care management vendor, Bright Horizons, to ensure that TCC centers are able to meet the needs of the families they serve.
-Kathy oversees campus lactation rooms, and is a contributor to many Work-Life Center projects offering support to MIT children and families.
+Kathy oversees campus lactation rooms, and is a contributor to many MIT HR Center for WorkLife and WellBeing projects offering support to MIT children and families.
 Kathy holds a B.A. from Rhode Island College.

-Jeanne Mahan, M.A.; Senior Manager, College Finance, College Coach
+Jeanne Mahan, M.A.; Senior Manager of College Finance, Bright Horizons College Advising

 Jeanne Mahan served as a Financial Aid Coordinator at Tufts University’s Cummings School of Veterinary Medicine and as a Senior Financial Aid Counselor at Quinsigamond Community College before joining College Coach.
 She also has served as an ambassador for the Massachusetts Educational Financing Authority (MEFA), visiting high schools and meeting with parents and students to discuss how to fund a college education, and has presented to various groups involved in college awareness and readiness.
 Jeanne graduated from Emmanuel College with a B.A., earned a Certificate of French Language from the Sorbonne, and earned an M.S. in Non-Profit Management at Worcester State University.